Roman Chabanon Discovering new therapeutic approaches to stimulate immunity against certain cancers

-Roman Chabanon, a post-doctoral fellow in oncology, received the 2020 Bettencourt Young Researchers Prize for his work on cancer therapies targeting DNA repair.
+Roman Chabanon, a post-doctoral fellow in oncology, received the 2020 Bettencourt Prize for Young Researchers for his work on cancer therapies targeting DNA repair.

 Defects in DNA repair pathways and cancer cells